korginc/logue-sdk/platform/minilogue-xd/README.md

 ## Core API

-Here's an overview of the core API for oscillators in the logue SDK.
+Here's an overview of the core API for custom oscillator/effects.

 ### Oscillators (osc)